A man-made crisis

 Businesses must act

 British and international businesses know that they have a critical role to play in tackling climate change.
-Responsible organisations are embracing net-zero emission strategies and investing in carbon credits (or ‘offsets’) generated by Nature Based Solutions such as peatland restoration as part of their journey to carbon neutrality.
+Responsible organisations are embracing net-zero emission strategies and investing in carbon credits (or ‘offsets’) generated by Nature Based Solutions such as peatland restoration as part of their journey to net zero and addressing climate change.
 Our role is to bring those businesses together with landholders to create long-term restoration across Scotland’s beautiful peatland habitats – for the benefit of everyone.

 And while reforestation provides another valuable contribution to tackling climate change, peatland restoration brings sustained benefits for hundreds of years to come, playing a powerful role in alleviating decades of industrial pollution.